WZoe/Catendar/README.md

 username:eimee  password:eimee

+#### Note
+It takes a few seconds to load events after every operation.
+Sorry for the wait.

 ## Creative portion
 - User can tag an event with particular category and look up events by tags.